isaacwhanson/blurt/README.md

 # Blather

-Blather is a speech recognizer that will run commands when a user speaks preset commands.
+Blather is a speech recognizer that will run commands when a user speaks preset phrases.

 ## Requirements